daveschudel/Fedora-KDE/README.md

 ex: chmod 600 id_rsa
 ```
 <br>

 ## Backups
-Have more than one if possible.
+This is probably obvious but have more than one if possible.
 It can be as simple and copying everything to an external USB drive to using a tool like rsync.
 Here's a good list of suggestions.

 [https://linuxhint.com/11_best_backup_tools_linux/](https://linuxhint.com/11_best_backup_tools_linux/)
 <br><br>